 The strength and power of this sturdy machine lie in its specifications.
 Let’s give them a penetrating look.

 Top Speed of Yamaha Warrior 350

-Want to fly?
-This beast Yamaha Warrior 350, can catch a top speed of 63 MPH on the road.
+The top speed of the Yamaha Warrior is 63 mph(101 kph).
 However, factors such as quad condition, rider weight, upgrades, and weather influence optimal performance.
 Further, its horsepower also impacts the top speed and overall performance.
 Although the Warrior 350 is equipped with 19 horsepower, you can get more besides your torque simultaneously.

 Moreover, depending on the outside temperature, you can use a 4-cycle 10W-30 to 20W-50m engine oil.
 And the oil capacity is 2.6 quarts with a filter change.
 One easy and cost-effective way to gain more power is to change the stock system with lighter exhaust and intake and less restrictive, along with jazzed-up cams.
 Doing this will positively impact additional engine modes you want to do on your quad.
 Last but not least, the cams increase mid-range and top-end power without compromising on the sport quad easy ride power delivery.